 Gail had many passions throughout her life, including golf, sewing, gardening and reading.
 She was an accomplished artist and sold many of her oil paintings.
 She loved to create…..anything from stained glass to patio stones.

 The most important thing she created was a network of family and friends who will love and miss her forever.

 Gail’s family would like to thank the VON, and particularly, Elaine Walker.
 Elaine was a constant presence in Gail’s life for the final few years.
 She visited Gail, taking her for rides and allowing her to maintain her friendships “downriver”.
 Gail’s family cannot praise Elaine highly enough.
 She made Gail’s life immeasurably better at a time when she needed it the most.

 If you would like to honor Gail’s life, please make a donation to your own favourite charity.

 The immediate family will have a private service at Lakeview.
-A celebration of Gail’s life will take place at a later date.
+A celebration of Gail’s life will take place at the Best Western Guildwood Inn, 1400 Venetian Blvd., Point Edward, Ontario between the fours of 11:00 am until 3:00 pm.
 Arrangements have been entrusted to the D. J. Robb Funeral Home & Cremation Centre (102 N. Victoria St., Sarnia).
 Memories and messages of condolence may be shared through www.djrobb.on.ca